-Nothing lasts forever, including your joints.
-Decades of running, jumping, kneeling, and climbing stairs eventually wears down their cushioning cartilage, leaving bone rubbing painfully against bone.
-When joint cartilage erodes, joints become stiff, swollen, and arthritic.
+Everything changes over time, including your joints.
+Moving around -- running, jumping, kneeling, climbing stairs, and all your other activities -- is great for your body.
+But over time, you wear down your cushioning cartilage leaving bone rubbing painfully against bone.
+When joint cartilage erodes, joints become stiff, swollen, painful, and arthritic.

 Simple Ways to Protect Your Joints

 Two of the best things you can do for your joints don’t need a prescription.